Introduction

 - Sponge or scrub brush

-- White vinegar or mold-specific cleaning solution
+- White vinegar or a specialized mold cleaning solution

 - Spray bottle (if using liquid solution)